zilet/twitter-bootstrap-scaffolding-sass/readme.md

 Based on the idea from Rob Fletchers [twitter-bootstrap-scaffolding](https://github.com/robfle[tcher/twitter-bootstrap-scaffolding), but with the idea to include all needed assets to have an easy project kickstart template.

 Original Sass conversion at [Sass resources](https://github.com/jlong/sass-twitter-bootstrap)

+Enriched by font-awesome to provide icons through font (for your lovely retina displays) (http://fortawesome.github.com/Font-Awesome/)